 State Senator Kevin Ranker (D-Orcas Island) has asked Washington State Attorney General Bob Ferguson for a formal opinion related to a 50-year public subsidy on San Juan Island for a “Catholic health care ministry.”
-(This is the term the Catholic Church and the bishops now use for Catholic hospitals.)

 The American Civil Liberties Union estimates that 47% of acute care hospital beds in Washington State will be Catholic-controlled by the end of 2013.

 The answer to Ranker’s question could have an important bearing on hospital district contracts throughout the state.

 “Does a public hospital district violate RCW 9.02 if it solely contracts with a provider of health care services that refuses to provide services or information including contraceptive care, voluntary termination of pregnancy care, and other services that relate to a patient’s fundamental rights, as described in RCW 9.02.100, and the public hospital district does not provide “substantially equivalent benefits, services, or information” with respect to voluntary termination of pregnancy care, as required by RCW 9.02.160?”